 Stress can have a huge impact on your health.
 WebMD reports that 75 to 90% of doctor visits are stress-related.
 Negative stress can lead to problems like headaches, stomachaches, chest pain, skin problems, sleep issues and more serious issues like diabetes, asthma, arthritis and depression.
 Most of the following problems have their roots in stress.

 According to a 2019 survey from Mind Share Partners, a nonprofit that works with companies to improve mental health resources, stress on the job impacts how long people stay at work.
-The survey found that half of millennial (defined in the survey as 23-38 years old) and 75% of Gen Z (18-22 years old) respondents have quit a job partially due to mental health reasons.
-The findings are published in
+The survey found that half of millennial (defined in the survey as 23-38 years old) and 75% of Gen Z (18-22 years old) respondents have left a job, either voluntarily or involuntarily, due to mental health reasons.
+The findings are published in Harvard Business Review.

 You might end up packing on extra pounds because of stress, working long hours or just having no motivation to exercise.
 A survey by CareerBuilder found that more than half of office workers considered themselves to be overweight and 41% said they gained weight at their current jobs.
 More than one-third blamed their weight gain on stress eating.